petterthowsen/Zen/README.md

 - Neither overly opinionated nor full of magic
 - Rich standard library suitable for Web Servers & Web Apps, as well as desktop apps.

-This implementation is a tree-walk interpreter and it is therefore relatively slow compared to other approaches (in some cases hundreds of times slower than, for example, the javascript V8 Engine, especially recursive functions.)
+This implementation is a tree-walk interpreter and it is therefore relatively slow compared to more optimized runtimes (bytecode or especially native machine code.)

 For compute-heavy or real-time-dependent projects, Zen is not suitable.
 For other use cases, it's totally fine - computers are fast enough these days.

-For example, calling this recursive fib function to get the tenth fibonacci number:
+For Comparison, here's a fib function in zen:

 ```zen
 func fib(n:int) : int {